 What does the Council do?

-The council will work collaboratively to improve the flow of information both to and from, Hauora Tairāwhiti as an intermediary for the consumers it represents.
+The Council works collaboratively to improve the flow of information both to and from Te Whatu Ora Tairāwhiti as an intermediary for the consumers it represents.

-It will provide a voice for the community and consumers, on health service planning and delivery.
+It provides a voice for the community and consumers on health service planning and delivery.